HelloHvbert/educational/README.md

 ✅ **Teaching Presentation**: 3 chapters with adaptive content based on performance
 ✅ **Student Assessment**: Tests with multiple question types (5-10 questions per test)
 ✅ **Feedback System**: Correct/incorrect answers, grades, and personalized messages
-✅ **Progress Statistics**: Comprehensive tracking of reads, tests, and grades
-✅ **VAK Learning Style**: Content adaptation based on Visual, Auditory, or Kinesthetic preferences
+✅ **Progress Statistics**: Comprehensive tracking of reads, tests, and grades ✅ **VAK Learning Style**: Content adaptation based on Visual, Auditory, or Kinesthetic preferences
-✅ **Adaptive Progression**: Chapters recommended based on student performance
+✅ **Adaptive Progression**: Chapters recommended based on student performance, chapter is completed when best grade is 100% or best grade is above 70% and average grade is above 50%

 ## Development